 a.
 The Bank: The total aggregate value of the Bank's Allowed Secured Claims against the Debtor as of the Petition Date was \$5,971,317.
-Since the bankruptcy filing, and primarily as a result of the Debtor's efforts to liquidate its unneeded real and personal property, the amount of the Bank's Allowed Claims has been paid down to approximately \$1,020,000 as of May 31, 2012.
+Since the bankruptcy filing, and primarily as a result of the Debtor's efforts to liquidate its unneeded real and personal property, the amount of the Bank's Allowed Claims has been paid down to \$961,767.28 as of August 17, 2012.
+It is expected to be reduced to approximately \$800,000 as of the time for confirmation of the Plan.